-The castle was built on a very strategic position from which it offered protection from Norman dominance and gave good views over the River Thames.
+The castle was built in a very strategic position from which it offered good protection and dominance over surrounding areas, with good views over the River Thames.
 The location was chosen by William himself in 1070 and it took him 16 years to complete the building of the castle.

 “A great fire broke out on the 22nd of November 1992 in Queen Victoria’s private chapel, which caused over 37 million pounds worth of damage”.

-The first king who used Windsor Castle as a residence was Henry I. Henry II in 1165 and in 1179 it was built up and renovated extensively to improve Windsor Castle by replacing the wooden palisade of the upper ward with a stronger improvement, stone.
+The first king who used Windsor Castle as a residence was Henry I. Henry II in 1165 and in 1179, the castle was built up and renovated extensively to improve Windsor Castle by replacing the wooden palisade of the upper ward with a stronger improvement, stone.
 Massive foundations were added to the wall because they started to sink in due to the earth not being solid enough.

-The castle survived a number of sieges in this time; the most important was the one in 1216 by French troops.
+The castle survived a number of sieges during this time; the most important was the one in 1216 by French troops.
 The attack was repelled and all the damage done to the defenses was quickly repaired by 1221.
-In 1224 to 1230 the Lower ward was finally built from stone and as an improvement received a gatehouse with three towers.
-King Henry upgraded the accommodations in 1240 to 1263 and built a luxurious palace in the Upper ward.
+From 1224 to 1230 the Lower ward was finally built from stone and as an improvement received a gatehouse with three towers.
+King Henry upgraded the accommodations from 1240 to 1263 and built a luxurious palace in the Upper ward.